 - Decreased food quality (heavy metals in fish, pesticides, etc.)

-- Can be difficult for large red meat eaters to follow
+This can be problematic for massive red meat eaters to follow

 - Requires a little cooking